Can I visit the School and meet an Admissions Tutor?

-If you are offered a place in one of the programs then you will be invited to one of our School Visit Days which are run in the spring.
+If you are offered a place on one of the courses then you will be invited to one of our School Visit Days which are run in the spring.
 These events will provide information on the specific course of studies, University life in Bristol, accommodation, financial matters, and other relevant issues.
 We will also provide a tour of the School and you will have an opportunity to meet a range of our staff members.
 Parents are quite welcome to attend these events.

 For overseas candidates with offers, we will make every effort to show you around the School and discuss matters on alternative days if attendance on organised days is not possible.
 We advise overseas candidates to contact the International Office for additional information and assistance.

 Information about entry requirements can be found in the online prospectus.
 We look at the entire application form and pay particular attention to the students’ personal statements.
 Applications are considered on their individual merit and if you receive an offer, it may differ slightly from the typical offer published.
 As our programmes are highly competitive so our offers tend towards the higher end of the stated range.

 Many schools do not offer A2 courses in Politics or Sociology, therefore we consider a wide range of subjects.
 There is no single combination of courses that we are seeking.
 However, we do want to see evidence that you can succeed in the Social Sciences.
 This means that at least one of the courses should have a significant writing component.
 Additional academic qualifications (especially GCSEs and AS-level results) may be taken into consideration in determining the offer, particularly when deciding between applicants of otherwise equal merit.
 However, these factors are of secondary importance in comparison to predicted (or achieved) grades at A2 (or equivalent), the vibrancy of the personal statement and the strength of the reference.

 We do not consider General Studies or Critical Thinking.